reactjs/react.dev/src/content/warnings/react-test-renderer.md

 <Note>
 The React Team recommends migrating your tests to [@testing-library/react](https://testing-library.com/docs/react-testing-library/intro/) or [@testing-library/react-native](https://callstack.github.io/react-native-testing-library/docs/getting-started) for a modern and well supported testing experience.

-If your application has extensive `react-test-renderer` usage, consider pinning the package to an alias such as `react-test-renderer-DO_NOT_USE` and incrementally migrating to `testing-library`.
-When your tests have been migrated, you can upgrade to React 19 with more confidence.
+If your application has extensive `react-test-renderer` usage, consider pinning the package to an alias such as `react-test-renderer-18-DO_NOT_USE` and incrementally migrating to `testing-library`.

+Tests using deprecated renderers will effectively be stuck on an old version and will not work with new React features such as Actions.
 </Note>

 ## new ShallowRenderer() warning {/*new-shallowrenderer-warning*/}